seme4/ssi-consultancy/DeployersGuide.md

     $ mysql -u root -p < create_mysql_testtable.sql

-TODO come up with a better data set!

 Visit http://127.0.0.1/sameas-lite/datasets/test/status?_METHOD=GET&store=test and you should see:

     Statistics for sameAs store table1:
     3    symbols
     2    bundles

-TODO add what to look for in user interface to check deployment.

 **Troubleshooting - Can't connect to MySQL server on '127.0.0.1'**